graemetlloyd/ProjectWhalehead/Outline.md

 # Introduction:

-Inferring the tree of life, and using phylogenetic trees to understand organismal form and function, is a prime challenge in biology.
+Inferring the tree of life, and using phylogenetic trees to understand organismal form and function, is a primary challenge of biology.
 Phylogenetic trees provide a historical perspective on relationships between taxa, and performing comparative biological studies without a phylogenetic context is misleading (Felsenstein 1985).
 While many researchers in comparative biology have moved to using molecular data to estimate phylogenetic trees, fossils remain the sole source of character data for many extinct groups.
 Fossils provide the only direct evidence for historical trends in many groups (Cobbett et al. 2007; Koch and Parry in review).
 Excluding fossils from trees has been demonstrated to bias the inferences we draw from phylogenetic comparative analyses (Slater et al. 2012).
 Therefore, how to best include fossils in phylogenetic analyses remains a vital and thriving research topic.

-Phylogenetic analyses of discrete morphological data have traditionally been conducted under the maximum parsimony criterion, but Bayesian apporaches are increasingly being employed instead.
+Phylogenetic analyses of discrete morphological data have traditionally been conducted under the maximum parsimony criterion, but Bayesian approaches are increasingly being employed instead.
-In part this is because Bayesian analyses allow not just estimation of topology, but more complex analyses, such as divergence time estimation.
+In part this is because Bayesian implementations allow not just estimation of topology, but more complex analyses, such as divergence time estimation.
 Bayesian methods assume an explicit model of evolution, and allow the researcher to set priors on each parameter in their model.
 In effect, this allows researchers to incorporate prior information about the value of parameters into their analysis.
 The most basic and restrictive model of morphological evolution is the Mk model, proposed in 2001 by Paul Lewis (Lewis 2001).